intuition-dev/httpRPC/readme.md

 #### Inspired by JSON-RPC, but works over HTTP: specifically it works with a browser over http protocol.

-This is the reference implementation ( http://http-rpc.intuition.dev )

 #### Marketing: Please star our main project here:
 - https://github.com/intuition-dev/INTUITION